Constitution of the British Association for Modernist Studies

 Membership of the Association shall be open to all interested in the aims of the Association.

 The amount of any subscription to the Association will be proposed by the Membership Secretary and Treasurer in consultation with the Executive Steering Committee.

-The Association shall have a Secretary, a Treasurer, a Membership Secretary, a Web Officer, an External Relations Secretary, a Vice-Chair, and a Chair.
+The Association shall have a Secretary, a Treasurer, a Membership Secretary, a Web/IT Officer, an Equality, Diversity and Inclusion Officer, a Vice-Chair, and a Chair.
 Other officers may be added later if necessary.
-The offices of Secretary, Vice-Chair and Chair shall normally be held for one year, the Vice-Chair proceeding to the office of Chair, after which time the officers will remain on the committee for the duration of their elected term as ordinary members.
-All other offices shall be held for three years, unless an officer wishes to be nominated as Secretary or Vice-Chair.
+The offices of Secretary, Vice-Chair and Chair shall be held for one year, the Vice-Chair proceeding to the office of Chair, and serving a further year ex oficio as Past Chair.
+All other offices shall be held for three years, unless an officer wishes to be nominated as Vice-Chair.

 Executive Steering Committee

 This will consist of the officers, plus 3 ordinary elected members.
-In addition there will be 3-4 postgraduate representatives and an Advisory Committee representing different disciplinary interests, the latter co-opted by the Steering Committee.
+In addition there will be 4 postgraduate representatives, with 2 appointed in each year, and an Advisory Committee representing different disciplinary interests, the latter co-opted by the Steering Committee.
 Postgraduate representatives must be registered doctoral students not normally in their first year of study, and will normally be elected for two years.
 The election of all Committee members and postgraduate members shall be organised by the officers by a fair and transparent method.
-Officers and ordinary elected members shall be eligible for re-election at the conclusion of their term of office (for a maximum of two consecutive periods).
+Officers shall be eligible for re-election at the conclusion of their term of office (for a maximum of two consecutive periods).

 Information about the election will be communicated to members at least 1 month prior to the election.
 The Committee shall have the power to co-opt not more than four additional members.

 - In the Executive Committee, a quorum consists of at least 50% of elected members, including at least one of the officers.